Plaic/HYPHAE/GALLERY.md

 # GALLERY

+The gallery will soon change!
+The current images are outdated and will be updated soon!

+Sorry for the inconvenience! -Plaic

 Most of the screenshots were either taken in-game with preset settings, or with [**RestWorld**](https://www.planetminecraft.com/project/restworld-a-complete-resourcepack-testing-world-for-1-15-2/).

 Go check RestWorld out, it's a good map to test out resource packs!